nikolayg/nikgrozev-website/_posts/blog/2015-03-28-net-for-java-devs-in-a-nutshell.md

 There are several main specifications which define what .Net actually is:

 1. The **Common Intermediate Language** (CIL or just IL) is a language independent representation of compiled code.
-Similarly to java byte code, which can be compiled from several of languages (Java, Scala, Jython etc.), CIL can be compiled from a multitude of languages.
+Similarly, to java byte code, which can be compiled from several of languages (Java, Scala, Jython etc.), CIL can be compiled from a multitude of languages.
 2. The **Common Language Runtime** (CLR) is an execution environment (like the JVM), which executes CIL code.
 It manages threads, garbage collection, just-in-time (JIT) compilation etc.